Generic Dijkstra: Conclusion

-The generic Dijkstra algorithm is an exact algorithm that solves the dynamic routing problem in networks with resources subject to continuity and contiguity constraints.
-The use of the proposed algorithm is not limited to optical networks, and can be further adapted, similar to how the Dijkstra algorithm has been adapted over decades, for various constraints.
+Routing of a single connection is one of the most important tasks of network operations and management.
+We have shown that in networks with discrete resources under the contiguity and continuity constraints, that task can be efficiently and exactly performed with the generic Dijkstra algorithm.
+The algorithm is not limited to optical networks, and can be further adapted, similar to how the Dijkstra algorithm has been adapted over decades.

-The novel ideas of resource inclusion, and solution incomparability, could be used in other algorithms too, e.g., the Suurballe algorithm.
-The problems that are currently solved with heuristics, e.g., machine learning, perhaps could be solved exactly and efficiently with graph algorithms augmented with the proposed novel ideas.
+The novel ideas of resource inclusion, and solution incomparability, perhaps could be used in other algorithms too, e.g., the Suurballe algorithm.
+The problems that are currently solved with heuristics, e.g., machine learning, perhaps could be solved exactly and efficiently with graph algorithms augmented with the proposed novel ideas, now proven correct.

 As future work, the average and worst-case complexities of time and memory could be analytically evaluated to allow for comparison with other algorithms, e.g., the filtered-graphs algorithm.
-The simulative results suggest that the generic Dijkstra algorithm could be the most efficient algorithm, perhaps optimal \cite{10.1364/JOCN.11.000568}.
+The generic Dijkstra algorithm has been demonstrated by simulation to be efficient, but whether the algorithm is the most efficient in comparison with other algorithms, perhaps even optimal, deserves further research.